-Land use (HLA) within 300m of the scheme extent is classified as a combination of urban area, managed woodland, rough grazing and recreation area.
+Land use (HLA) within 300m of the scheme extent is classified as a combination of managed woodland, rough grazing and freshwater area.

-The land surrounding the trunk road is classified as 6.1 - Land capable of use as rough grazings with a high proportion of palatable plants' and 5.2 - Land capable of use as improved grassland.
-Few problems with pasture establishment but may be difficult to maintain' (Scotland's soils).
+The land surrounding the trunk road is classified as 6.2 - Land capable of use as rough grazing with moderate quality plants' (Scotland's soils).

-The A82 carriageway is a prominent linear landscape feature.
+The A830 carriageway is a prominent linear landscape feature.
 The road corridor, for example, has a distinct character shaped by fast-flowing traffic, road markings, safety barriers, signage, landscaping, lighting etc. The scale of the carriageway detracts from the quality and character of the wider landscape.